-We seek new, original nonfiction literature and art from, by, and about cities, urban sustainability, and what does and does not makes cities livable.
+We seek new, original, nonfiction literature and art from, by, and about cities, human experience in urban environments, urban sustainability, and what does and does not makes cities livable.

 We accept online submissions continuously from 15 October through 15 June.

 CLICK HERE TO SUBMIT or go to slagglasscity.submittable.com/submit.

 We would love to consider:

 —Lyric, essayistic, reportorial, narrative, and/or hybrid nonfiction prose; between 500 and 5000 words is usual, but we will consider any length if the work fits our mission;

 —Video and audio essays up to five minutes in length;

 —Photo essays (with or without prose) of up to 15 images; please email us if your submission is too large for the submission manager;

 Literary work must be previously unpublished in its current form; if we know in advance, work published on author or artist blogs and/or social media may be considered if the current iteration is substantively different in content or context.
 In the case of visual work, we consider previous exhibition on a case-by-case basis.